Ir874/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe is a work in progress program intended to replicate a Tic-Tac-Toe program.
+# Tic-Tac-Toe is a work in progress program intended to replicate the common game, Tic Tac Toe